Your privacy is really important to us

 We only employ the use of first-party functional cookies on our website.
 These cookies help us to remember your preferences.
 Under current GDPR regulations, we do not need to ask for your permission to use these types of cookies.

-We’re proud to say that we do not use any cross-site tracking or third-party display ad networks on our website.
+We do not use any cross-site tracking or third-party display ad networks on our website.

 If you leave a comment on our site you may opt in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.